-The council also has nomination rights to another very sheltered scheme within the Borough, which is managed by a Registered Social Landlord.
+The council also has nomination rights to very sheltered schemes within the Borough, which is managed by Registered Social Landlord and the Sheltered Housing Panel allocates these properties outside of the Choice Based Lettings scheme.

 Adapted/adaptable properties

 Properties that have had major adaptations for tenants with a disability will be advertised as available for applicants who have a need for the adaptations.
 Advertised properties will include details such as whether they are suitable for a wheelchair user.
 The Housing Solutions team will liaise closely with the Occupational Therapy Service to ensure that applicants who require adaptations receive the priority that they require.